samiranrl/Carrom_rl/README.md

 ## To Do

+- Actual carrom
-- Validation
+- Validation (To be done after actual carrom)
-- timeout as parameter
+- Timeout as parameter [TBD: low]
-- Printing score
+- Printing score [TBD: low]
-- Initial Formation
+- Initial Formation [TBD: low]
-- Better Wells
+- Better Wells/Visualization [TBD: med]
-- Agent (Reachability) - better than random (100 + runs with random seeds) Scores and Timing
+- Agent (Reachability) - better than random (100 + runs with random seeds) Scores and Timing [TBD: High]
-- text
+- Separate 1 player and 2 player logic [TBD: High]
-- enception handle the connections, return error message with stuff to try in case it fails
+- Exception handle the connections, return error message with stuff to try in case it fails - ?
-- 5 sent, no reciece timeout
-- refactoring and naming convention
-- Add delay and describe action in visualization
+- Add delay and describe action in visualization [TBD: Med]
-- Striker going in to hole rules of carrom
+- Striker going in to hole rules of carrom [Ask Sir]
-- refactor play function
+- Give Play function to students [TBD: High]
-- Coin goin in hole logic
-- Score Bug.

 ## License